sumitchawla/angularjs-filters/README.md

 angularjs-filters
 =================

 A library of common AngularJS filters.
 Each filter is individually tested for various inputs.
+The module can be used by using the filter.js in your browser includes, or by using npm module ( with browserify).

 ### String Filters
 <table>